 For exhibition formats, BluRays are accepted for back-up purposes only and are not used in presentations.

-Please notify the Festival if your film will be shared, online, broadcast on cable or network television, or released for download sale or on DVD prior to the beginning of the Festival.
+Please notify the Festival if your film will be shared online/streamed, broadcast on cable or network television, released for download sale or on DVD prior to the beginning of the Festival (March 3, 2027).

 Please note that two of our three screens are DCP-compatible.
 Our other screen will use .mov and .mp4 file formats.
 If your film is selected, you will be notified as to the required format the Festival will accept based upon venue location.